Welcome back! I’m Meghan from Vestal’s 21st Century Classroom, and I refuse to accept that Virginia Studies has to be boring.

 It is important to take time to review Virginia geography

-during each Virginia Studies unit because understanding Virginia’s geography
+in each Virginia Studies unit because understanding Virginia’s geography will also help students better understand its history.
+For

 looks like.
 Students can also better understand why Virginians made certain

-decisions or what challenges they might have experienced when they have a knowledge
+decisions or what challenges they might have experienced when they have knowledge

 of geography.